Whip up a batch of these maple spiced pepitas to serve at your next get-together. They make a great addition to the appetizer table or the salad bowl.

-Years ago Gramma Marilyn bought these chipotle spiced almonds that were out of this world.
+Years ago my mother-in-law served us these chipotle spiced almonds that were out of this world.
 I think I ate the whole pound standing there at her kitchen counter.
 They were delicious for snacking, added a tasty crunch to salads, and made an elegant appetizer for a holiday meal.
-We loved them so much, I had my sister export them to Kansas for a time.
+We loved them so much, I had my sister export them to Kansas for me!

-A few weeks ago, I realized that I could make my own.
-And so that my littlest one could enjoy the snack, too, I made one batch with pepitas.
+And then, I realized that I could make my own.
+And so that my littlest one could enjoy the snack, too, I made them with pepitas instead of almonds.
 Hubs was skeptical to say the least.
 He figured he and the boys would eat the almonds and leave the maple spiced pepitas for the chicks.
 But, I surprised him.

 I love it when I do that.